mmistakes/minimal-mistakes/_articles/numicon1.md

 ---
+title: "Numicon"
-topic: numbers, shapes, multiples
+topic: numbers, shapes, multiples, patterns, numicon
 related: addition, subtraction,
 nurseries:
 author: Milly McGowan
+header:
+  teaser: /assets/img/numicon3.png
 ---

-# Numicons

 Numicons is a new approach to teaching maths to early years that can help children see the connection between numbers.
 These are flat plastic tiles that represent numbers from 1 to 10.